 Neonatal HSV infection usually develops between the 1st and 4th week of life, often causing mucocutaneous vesicles or central nervous system involvement.
 It causes major morbidity and mortality.

-Herpes encephalitis Encephalitis Encephalitis is inflammation of the parenchyma of the brain, resulting from direct viral invasion.
-Acute disseminated encephalomyelitis is brain and spinal cord inflammation caused by a hypersensitivity... read more occurs sporadically and may be severe.
+Herpes encephalitis Encephalitis Encephalitis is inflammation of the parenchyma of the brain, resulting from direct viral invasion or occurring as a postinfectious immunologic complication caused by a hypersensitivity reaction... read more occurs sporadically and may be severe.
 Multiple early seizures are characteristic.

 Viral meningitis Viral Meningitis Viral meningitis tends to be less severe than acute bacterial meningitis.
 Findings include headache, fever, and nuchal rigidity.
 Diagnosis is by cerebrospinal fluid (CSF) analysis.
 Treatment... read more may result from HSV-2.
 It is usually self-limited.